 https://conformance.mpeg.expert/ISOBMFF/under_consideration/

 During MPEG#138 new conformance files were added to the suite.
 First, examples of event message track files were provided.
 A realistic example resulting from a live ingest dump by Ateme Titan Live was provided, which conforms to the ISO IEC 23001-18 specification.
 In addition, two example files were provided including one with and one without overlaps.
 All examples were in the space of carrying SCTE-35 messages.
 Second, the support of multiplexed timed metadata tracks ‘mebx’ was added to the reference software together with a sample file inluding a video track with a linked mebx track.

+During MPEG#139 it was proposed to change the workflow of the File Format group to be more aligned with the conformance and reference software program [7].
+The group agreed that conformance files of all features defined in a specification should be provided and that a cross-verification process would be beneficial for the work.
+This item needs some further study and an AHG mandate was created to address this work.

 Compressed boxes conformance